-The Chief Constable is responsible for reviewing her governance framework and including the system of internal control.
+The Chief Constable is responsible for reviewing the governance framework and including the system of internal control.
 This work is informed by the work of Chief Officers and senior managers who undertake an over-arching review of key controls and governance arrangements in support of the key principles in this code.

 The Constabulary's arrangements for risk management, internal control and anti-fraud and corruption are reviewed on a cyclical basis through the wider arrangements for assurance of the governance framework.

 Senior managers with responsibility for financial systems provide annual management assurances using a CIPFA internal control framework as part of this process.
-An annual fraud risk assessment is undertaken as part of the accounts closure process by the Chief Finance Officer and reviewed by external auditors.
+An annual fraud risk assessment is undertaken as part of the accounts closure process by the Constabulary Chief Finance Officer and reviewed by external auditors.

-A joint internal audit service is commissioned in conjunction with the Commissioner, which is provided by the Cumbria Shared Internal Audit Service.
+A joint internal audit service is commissioned in conjunction with the Commissioner, which is provided by TIAA.
 This provides assurance in relation to the Constabulary's internal control environment, arrangements for risk management and governance.
 The internal audit plan is developed on a risk basis following consultation with stakeholders and covers all areas of operation.
-The Head of Internal Audit provides an annual overall opinion of the adequacy and effectiveness robustness of the internal control framework.
+The Director of Audit provides an annual overall opinion of the adequacy and effectiveness robustness of the internal control framework.

 A Joint Audit Committee operates in line with Chartered Institute of Public Finance and Accountancy Code of Practice and the Home Office Financial Management Code of Practice.
 In line with the Home Office Code, the Committee fulfils the functions of an Audit Committee for both the Commissioner and the Chief Constable.
-As part its terms of reference the committee reviews
+From April 2023, this role will be expanded to cover similar responsibilities in respect of Cumbria Commissioner Fire and Rescue Authority.
+As part its terms of reference the committee reviews:

-• The Constabulary's key governance documents on a cyclical basis.

-- The Constabulary's risk management arrangements. - Annual reviews of the effectiveness of arrangements for risk, governance and internal control. - internal and external audit reports and updates on progress in implementing audit recommendations.
+- The Constabulary's key governance documents on a cyclical basis. - The Constabulary's risk management arrangements. - Annual reviews of the effectiveness of arrangements for risk, governance and internal control. - internal and external audit reports and updates on progress in implementing audit recommendations.

-The committee undertakes an annual selfassessment to ensure on-going compliance with the CIPFA framework for Police Audit Committees.
+The committee undertakes an annual self-assessment to ensure on-going compliance with the CIPFA framework for Police Audit Committees.